sarathsasidharan/sarathsasidharan.github.io/_posts/2021-12-20-Synapse-DataOps.md

 ![PR Validation](/images/PRValidation.PNG)

-Select the branch which needs to be checked before merge ( in this case master) and set the build validation to true and add the pipelines which needs to pass before the merge is succesful.
+Select the branch which needs to be checked before merge ( in this case master) and under the build validation , add the pipelines which needs to pass before the merge is succesful.
 This check prevents failed builds from landing on the main branch.

 ![PR Build Validation](/images/PRBuildValidation.PNG)